Memorial City Mall: Rivalry with Town & Country Mall

-Town & Country Mall opened in 1983 at the intersection of Interstate 10 and Beltway 8, only one mile west of Memorial City Mall, The new mall featured more upscale stores, such as Neiman Marcus and Marshall Field and Company.
-For a time, the Town & Country Mall was considered more fashion-conscious.
+Town & Country Mall opened nearby in 1983, at the intersection of Interstate 10 and Beltway 8, only one mile west of Memorial City Mall.
+The new mall featured upscale stores like Neiman Marcus and Marshall Field's.

-To regain market share, Memorial City Mall underwent renovations and added "Fame City," which was a multi-faceted family entertainment complex with an indoor mini golf course, kiddie ride area, video game arcade, teen disco, roller skating rink, and an eight-screen Loew's Theatre.
-These attractions opened in 1989.
+To regain market share, Memorial City Mall underwent renovations.
+"Fame City" opened in 1989, a family entertainment complex with indoor mini-golf, kiddie rides, a video arcade, teen disco, a rollerskating rink, and an eight-screen Loew's Theatre.
 The mall also began hosting specialty conventions for items such as model trains.
 Fame City was not successful, however, and the mall continued to decline.
-In 1989, Lord & Taylor closed its store and was replaced by a Mervyn's store.
+In 1989, Lord & Taylor closed and was replaced that same year by Mervyn's.

-Neiman Marcus announced in 1997 that it was moving its store from the Town & Country Mall to the Memorial City Mall.
+Neiman Marcus announced in 1997 that it would move its store from Town & Country Mall to Memorial City Mall.
+The moved never happened, and Neiman Marcus remained at Town & Country Mall until 2006.
 During the construction of the Sam Houston Tollway, the visibility of the Town & Country Mall declined and access became difficult.
 In addition, the 1980s oil glut had a severe impact on Houston's economy and marked the beginning of the end of Town & Country Mall.
-The mall became less popular with shoppers as its interior became dated and important tenants like anchors Dillard's and JCPenney moved to the Memorial City Mall.
-Town & Country Mall closed in 2004 and was demolished shortly thereafter.
+The mall became less popular as its interior became dated.
+Dillard's moved from Town & Country to Memorial City in 2003.
+Town & Country Mall closed in 2004 and the mall interior was demolished shortly thereafter.
+JCPenney moved from their Town & Country anchor to Memorial City in 2006.